67 Autogiros & Gyroplanes

 Early Measurements

 The first NACA report on the autogiro was by Wheatley,[13] who documented authoritative baseline measurements on the performance of the PCA-2 autogiro.
-Measurements of rates of descents and glide angles were obtained, along with estimates of rotor lift-to-drag ratio.
+Measurements of rates of descent and glide angles were obtained, along with estimates of the rotor lift-to-drag ratio.
 Separate tests of the PCA-2’s rotor were also conducted in the wind tunnel[14], allowing quantification of the rotor performance alone compared to the complete autogiro.

 ?